seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-link.rst

-llvm-link - LLVM bitcode linker
+llvm37-link - LLVM37 bitcode linker
 ===============================

 SYNOPSIS
 --------

-:program:`llvm-link` [*options*] *filename ...*
+:program:`llvm37-link` [*options*] *filename ...*

 DESCRIPTION
 -----------

-:program:`llvm-link` takes several LLVM bitcode files and links them together into a single LLVM bitcode file.
+:program:`llvm37-link` takes several LLVM37 bitcode files and links them together into a single LLVM37 bitcode file.
 It writes the output file to standard output, unless the :option:`-o` option is used to specify a filename.

 OPTIONS